mcore1976/soc-ai/README.md

   - interface: enx582c80139263
 ```

-- in the "outputs" section of /etc/suricata/suricata.yaml make sure you have enabled JSON outputs and only alerting ( you may remove http, dns, tls from this section )
+- in the "outputs" section of /etc/suricata/suricata.yaml make sure you have enabled JSON outputs and only alerting ( you may remove http, dns, tls from this section no to get unnecessary noise )

 ```yaml
 outputs: